-ARL is committed to provide the best quality products in the market, endeavors to protect the environment and to ensure health and safety of its employees, contractors, customers and work for continual improvements in Health, Safety, Environment and Quality (HSEQ) systems.
+ARL is committed to provide the best quality products in the market, endeavours to protect the environment and to ensure health and safety of its employees, contractors and customers and to work for continual improvements in health, safety environment and quality (HSEQ) systems.
 ARL is committed to comply with all applicable Health, Safety, Environment and Quality laws and regulations.
-The Policy shall be used to demonstrate this commitment through:
+The policy shall be used to demonstrate this commitment through:

-HEALTH
+HEALTH& SAFETY

-ARL seeks to conduct its activities in such a way as to promote the health of and avoid harm to its employees, contractors, visitors and the community.
+ARL seeks to conduct its activities in such a way as to promote the health of, and avoid harm to its employees, contractors, visitors and the community.